GovHackNZ/govhacknz-data/wellington-city-council-rating-data/README.md

 An extract from the WCC rating database displaying property attributes for rateable parcels.
 This data has had the ownership details removed.
 The Inner and Outer Res Capacity are an indication of vacant/build-able residentially zoned land in the City.

+The data are in shapefile format, zipped up.

 # Download the files here